enzomtpYT/KEMac/README.md

-# KEMac - OCR and Macro Control Web Application
+# KEMac - Kori's RNG Macro

-A web-based application for real-time screen monitoring and OCR (Optical Character Recognition) processing, designed to automate tasks based on text detection in specified screen regions.
+A web based macro for the Roblox Game [Kori's RNG](https://www.roblox.com/games/75221514607466)

+This is very basic i don't plan on doing advanced macro, feel free to take this as a base, i know it is badly coded

 ## Features